rails/rails/activejob/README.md

 clean-ups, to billing charges, to mailings.
 Anything that can be chopped up into small units of work and run in parallel, really.

-It also serves as the backend for ActionMailer's #deliver_later functionality that makes it easy to turn any mailing into a job for running later.
+It also serves as the backend for Action Mailer's #deliver_later functionality that makes it easy to turn any mailing into a job for running later.
 That's one of the most common jobs in a modern web application: Sending emails outside of the request-response cycle, so the user doesn't have to wait on it.